From Syria to Sweden: Eiad´s perilous voyage across the Mediterranean

 Eiad says he has not started his life in Sweden yet, not without his family.
 “Your mind is not clear, it’s with your family, your kids, and you’re waiting to see them.”
 But despite the continuing concerns for his family, Eiad is hopeful for the future.
 “I want to finish my studies or work and study at the same time.
 I don’t like to sit still.”
 He hopes to use the skills he acquired as a restaurant owner in Syria to start a small restaurant in Sweden, serving Syrian food.

 Eiad’s application for asylum has just been approved and he is waiting to be reunited with his wife and two sons, who are still in Syria.
 “My children are very excited about coming to Sweden”, says Eiad with a big smile.
 “My wife is worried because she doesn’t know anyone here and it’s strange for her.
 But I think she’s going to like it.
 She is an English teacher” he says proudly.

-UN agencies welcome first relocation of unaccompanied children from Greece15.04.2020
+UN agencies welcome first relocation of 24 unaccompanied asylum-seeking children from Greece to Finland08.07.2020

 HELSINKI: IOM, the International Organization for Migration, UNHCR, the UN Refugee Agency, and UNICEF, the UN Children’s Fund today welcomed the relocation of 24 unaccompanied asylum-seeking children from Greece.
 The children arrived safely in Finland this afternoon after having lived for several months in overcrowded reception and identification centers on […]

 UNHCR issues recommendations for EU to ensure refugee protection during the pandemic and beyond01.07.2020